 The difference between total assets and total liabilities is net position.
-The Commission's net position was approximately \$22.8 million as of September 30, 2010.
-The increase in net position in FY 2010 compared to FY 2009 is the result of the amount of adjusted annual charges assessed by the Commission, higher unexpended appropriations due to unfilled staffing needs and capital purchases made which impacted the cumulative results of operations.
+The Commission's net position was approximately \$20.4 million as of September 30, 2011.
+The decrease in net position in FY 2011 compared to FY 2010 is the result of the amount of adjusted annual charges assessed by the Commission which impacted the cumulative results of operations and lower unexpended appropriations due to reduced capital purchases compared to FY 2010.